banzhaf/GPTP-2018-Chapter-Formatting/README.md

 #### Giving credit where you want to

 Traditionally we've relied on Bill Langdon's [GP Bibliography](http://www.cs.bham.ac.uk/~wbl/biblio/).
-However, that bibliography has become very big now, with 10,000 references.
+However, that bibliography has become very big now, with more than 10,000 references.
 So, feel free to include items you want from that.
 But you must also include any other references not present in that eminent file in your own references file.
 Edit (or generate using you favorite bibliographic management software) the file `referenc.tex` so that it has _your chapter's references in it_.

 Editing bibliographic entries is complicated, but the documentation included in this repository is actually quite good.
 If you glance at the PDF file generated when you rendered `author.tex` (the original template you copied) you'll see all kinds of amazing useful helpful stuff near the end about references.